BlitzExp/Maze/README.md

 5. Compile and upload the code
 6. Debug your project
 7. Try the robot out on the maze!
-8. Create a presentation and prepare for it

 ## Links to resources